 Transfer students who are high school graduates or GED holders (or other recognized equivalency) and who can submit proof of successfully completing a minimum of 36 quarter hours or 24 semester hours of earned college credit at an accredited postsecondary institution will not be required to complete the above-referenced test.
 Applicants who have completed the ACT with a composite score of at least 15 or the SAT with a score of at least 700 on the critical reading and math portions of the exam will not be required to complete the above-referenced test.
-Applicants who have complete the above-referenced test.
 The student must provide evidence of test ACT or SAT test scores.